-I work as a beauty therapist and laser technician for a spa.
-I’ve been working there since February and now I am pregnant.
-From the beginning I had lots of problems with the manager and I tried to carry on because I needed the job.
+I work as a beauty therapist and laser technician for a spa and feel I am being discriminated against due to my pregnancy.
+I’ve been working there since February and from the beginning I had lots of problems with the manager but had to carry on because I needed the job.
 Now, after finding out that I’m pregnant, she is still trying to give me problems and saying lots of bad things about me.
 I was called into the owner’s office and asked in an angry way what I want from them and also that it is better for me to give notice and to leave the company because even if I continue to work I won’t be able to manage because it is a very busy place and they won’t accept me being off sick because the company is losing money.

 I also mentioned that my work as a laser therapist is like factory line work.
 I have to do treatments in a certain time and sometimes have no time to drink water or to have a break.
 I managed to do this work, but now because I’m pregnant I can’t do it the same because I’m more tired, sick and also the doctor discovered some infection in my body and put me on a sick leave for two weeks.
 They have given me two options: to leave or to work on beauty, but if I don’t manage to do it well they say there is going to be a problem.
 What are my rights?

 Your employer should hold a risk assessment with you to ensure that the work you are doing proves no risk to you or your unborn child.
 If the work you are carrying out is long and laborious then they are obliged to look at lighter or alternative duties during this difficult time.
 If there is no alternative work available then your employer might need to look at medical suspension.

 The Working Time Regulations states that all employees are entitled to a 20-minute break if they work six hours or more each day.
 Employees should ensure that this break is taken.